-In every segment of business you will find industry jargon and acronyms which are tossed around and used interchangeably assuming that the actual definitions can be drawn from the content of the conversation.
+In every segment of business, you will find industry jargon and acronyms which are tossed around and used interchangeably assuming that the actual definitions can be drawn from the content of the conversation.

 In fact, even when someone understands the difference in terms, they may not understand the difference in the meaning.
 In a blog written by Rupert Morrison of OrgVue, Morrison discusses the difference in understanding between two practices that are commonly referred to as OD.
 In the world of Organisation Design, we often hear the acronym of OD and in the world of Organisation Development, the term OD is also used.
 Organization Development [OD] is not the same as Organization Design [OrgDesign] yet conversationally; both are often referred to as OD.

-Difference in Meaning and Application of Organization Development and Organization Design
+Difference Between Organization Development and Organization Design

 In Morrison’s article, he also cites that in the Business Transformation industry there is often much debate on which comes first in the transformation process, Organization Design or OD (Organization Development).
 Naomi Stanford’s analogy, which is stated in Morrison’s article, paints a very clear picture of the difference between Design and Development.

-“Organization design is deciding first what is the purpose of the car that you are about to design e.g. is it to cross the desert?
+“Organizational design consulting is deciding first what is the purpose of the car that you are about to design e.g. is it to cross the desert?
 Is it to win a Formula 1 race?
 Is it to transport two adults and three children to a party?
 Then designing and delivering a car that is fit for that purpose.

 Organization development is about keeping that vehicle in the condition necessary to achieve the purpose e.g. using the right fuel, having it serviced regularly, teaching the driver how to drive it to maximize its performance, and so on.’’

-In the simplest business terms, the first step is deciding what is the purpose and function of the business: that is the Organization Design part.
+To explain organizational design and development in the simplest business terms, the first step is deciding what is the purpose and function of the business: that is the Organization Design part.
 The next step is deciding how to maintain the purpose and function: that is the OD or Organization Development part.

 Now that we know the difference, how do we keep the two straight when making reference to either?
 The solutions are simple.
 OD refers to Organization Development and OrgDesign refers to Organization Design, and both are critical components of a holistic approach to business transformation.